 If dental crowns are recommended for one or more of your teeth, you may find yourself wondering “why can’t I get a simple filling?”
-Many people have the same question.
-There are several reasons why a crown may be recommended.
-One of the most common ones is due to a multi-surface (large) filling.
+Many patients have the same question.
+There are several reasons why a dental crown may be recommended.
+One of the most common reasons is due to a multi-surface (large) filling.

 When we have large fillings on a tooth, normal biting may cause vertical forces to go down the tooth and lead to tooth fracture.
 To prevent your tooth or existing filling from fracturing, a tooth crown is placed to fully cover, strengthen and stabilize your tooth.
 Belterra Dental offers permanent dental crowns for patients in Austin and Dripping Springs, Texas.

 If you have any questions in regards to this procedure, please don’t hesitate to call us.